Skip to main content

 You explain that you are not trained to insert IUCDs but there is a local clinic that Miss S can visit for fully-funded insertion.
 With Miss S’s permission, you call the clinic and help her to book an appointment for the following week.

-Finally, you give her instructions from Family Planning on preparing for IUCD insertion.
+Finally, you give her instructions from Sexual Wellbeing Aotearoa on preparing for IUCD insertion (Getting your IUD).

 You also offer her condoms and explain the need for protection against sexually transmitted infections.
 You ask her to return if there are any problems with her IUCD, and recommend a sexual health check once she becomes sexually active.